Speaker

 Description

 In the field of direct detection of light dark matter (DM) with masses below 10 GeV/c², the DarkSide-50 experiment, based on a dual-phase argon time projection chamber (DAr-TPC), has demonstrated competitive performance.
 Building on DarkSide-50, the DarkSide-LowMass experiment will focus on achieving low-threshold measurements and is projected to extend the search for light DM down to the neutrino fog region, spanning masses from sub-GeV/c² to around 10 GeV/c².
 To accurately identify the corresponding low-energy responses, both high detector performance and precise calibration of the argon ionization yield for nuclear recoil (NR) events are essential.
 To meet the demands of such low-threshold experiments with argon detectors, we are preparing an experiment using a small DAr-TPC to investigate various factors affecting the detector’s performance at low thresholds.
 Additionally, we aim to calibrate the liquid argon ionization response for nuclear recoils in the sub-keVnr energy region with a pulsed neutron beam.
-This report will introduce the experimental design, the current status of the setup construction, and the preliminary performance testing results of the system.
+This poster will introduce the current status of the setup construction, the method to calibrate XY reconstruction with Au dots, and the preliminary testing results of the system.